There are moments in life that don’t feel dramatic on the outside…

 Not gradually.

-But in that single sound.
+But in that single slam.

 A sound I’ll probably remember for the rest of my life.